What Is A Risk Of Using Cash Everfi

 Limiting Cash on Hand

 Avoid carrying large amounts of cash.
-Only withdraw the amount you need for a specific purpose, such as groceries or transportation.
+Now, only withdraw the amount you need for a specific purpose, such as groceries or transportation.
 This will reduce your risk of theft or loss.

 • Plan Ahead: Before leaving home, estimate how much cash you'll need and withdraw only that amount.